Antin Krushelnytskyi: Personal life

-Krushelnytskyi was married to Galician actress and activist Mariya Sloboda.
-The family had 5 children: sons Ivan, Taras, Bohdan and Ostap, as well as daughter Volodymyra.
 Ivan, the oldest son, followed his father's steps by studying philosophy at Vienna University, learned five languages and published his own works.
 In 1929 he was arrested by Polish authorities on the accusation of keeping banned literature.
 Next year Taras was also imprisoned after being implicated in ties with the Ukrainian Military Organization.
 Ivan later moved to Soviet Ukraine and worked at the Institute of Material Culture in Kharkiv, specializing on the art of Western Ukraine.
 After a court proceeding in Kyiv, on 17 December Ivan and Taras were executed by firing squad in the city's October Palace as part of a group of 28 members of Ukrainian intelligentsia.
 In 1935 Bohdan, Ostap and Volodymyra were sentenced by NKVD to up to five years of labour camps; the two younger sons would eventually be executed among with their father.
-The only members of Krushelnytskyi family not to be murdered or exiled by Soviet authorities were Antin's granddaughter Larysa, aged nine at the time of the process, and Taras's wife Stefania, who gave birth to a daughter two weeks after her husband's execution.
+The only members of Krushelnytskyi family not to be murdered or exiled by Soviet authorities were Antin's granddaughter Larysa Krushelnytska, aged nine at the time of the process, and Taras's wife Stefania, who gave birth to a daughter two weeks after her husband's execution.